GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 - Certain operations are much more efficient when performed on sorted data.
 - Sorting data is a prerequisite to finding all unique lines.

 `sort`  is designed to work with plain-text data with columns.
-Create a test .bed file with few rows and use `sort` command without any arguments.

 !!! terminal "code"
+    * Create a test .bed file with few rows and use `sort` command without any arguments.

     ```bash
     cat > test_sort.bed
     ```

-??? database  "input"
+    ??? database  "input for the *test_sort.bed* file"

         ```bash
         chr1	26	39
         chr1	32	47
         chr3	11	28
         chr1	40	49
         chr3	16	27
         chr1	9	28
         chr2	35	54
         chr1	10	19
         ```
 !!! terminal "code"

     ```bash